 - The building is used for an income-generating endeavor that itself is tax-exempt

 The system used affects the length of the depreciation recovery period.
-Under the ADS, the recovery period is 30 years if the property is generating income after Dec.
-31, 2017, and 40 years if the property started generating income before that.
+Under the ADS, the recovery period is 30 years if the entire property is generating rental income after Dec.
+31, 2017, and 40 years if the property started generating rental income before that.

 3. How to Calculate Depreciation on Rental Property?

-Calculating depreciation under the Modified Accelerated Cost Recovery System of the IRS is relatively easy and straightforward.
+Calculating depreciation on rental property under the IRS’s Modified Accelerated Cost Recovery System is relatively easy and straightforward.

 All you need to do is follow these steps: